ten-protocol/go-ten/design/ux/Ten_Gateway.md

 The "3-click" flow must be implemented as in the above diagram.
 The first UI can be ugly.

-Note that the current WE implements most of this flow.
+Note that the current local gateway implements most of this flow.

 ## Upgradability